relevance/how_we_work/_includes/tdd_and_bdd.md

   features that the customer doesn't value.
 * TDD radically shortens the feedback loop between making a coding error and *discovering* that error.
   Debugging time is slashed by a huge amount.
-  (Even if it all of the other benefits did not exist, this alone would pay for the time spent writing tests.)
+  (Even if all of the other benefits did not exist, this alone would pay for the time spent writing tests.)
 * The tests---especially if they're written in a very expressive style ([see below](#bdd))---serve as technical documentation about how the code should work.
   This documentation is very useful to future developers who might take up maintenance or further